 This website was dormant between 2011 (after I published Awakening to Wholeness) and 2018.
 I wasn’t dormant, I was simply focusing on my own journey of awakening, and things were moving pretty fast.
 There wasn’t any time to write new articles, but I was taking note of all the insights and experiences that were unfolding as my identity transitioned from ego to essence to emptiness.

 In 2018, I created the Enneagram section of the website and wrote a series of articles on Self-Discovery.
-In 2019 and the first half of 2020, I compiled a diagram that comprehensively maps the development of consciousness, which hasn’t been made public yet.
+From 2019 onwards, I have been compiling and refining a diagram that comprehensively maps the development of consciousness, which hasn’t been made public yet.
 I had expected to write a series of articles about that, but midway through 2020 my interest unexpectedly shifted towards physics, so I immersed myself in that for a few months.
 I am not a physicist or a mathematician, so I will never understand (or have any interest in) the complex formulas, but I am interested in the overriding principles and the underlying ideas.

 My research is guided partly by an intuitive inner intelligence (my super-conscious) and partly by my “spiritual” experiences.
 A few years ago, I had some interesting experiences while out walking in the countryside… It felt as if I was walking on a stationary treadmill and reality was flowing around me.
 I was the experiential centre of my own bubble of reality, which felt ephemeral and virtual rather than objective and permanent.
 I sometimes experience the same thing internally too, when my body feels virtual and impermanent.
 So I have known for some time, from direct experience, that physical reality isn’t as objectively real as we assume it is, but it is only recently that my conventional research has enabled me to explain it clearly.
 Please refer to the series of articles on Physics and Metaphysics for further details.